-Personal property used directly in the generation of electricity using wind, as the fuel source is exempt from personal property tax.
-The wind energy generation facilities pay a nameplate capacity tax in place of personal property tax and the real property is assessed locally by the county assessor.

-There is also an exemption for any depreciable tangible personal property used directly in the generation of electricity using solar, biomass, or landfill gas as the fuel source, if such depreciable tangible personal property was installed on or after January 1, 2016, and has a nameplate capacity tax of one hundred kilowatts or more.
+The tangible personal property used directly in the generation of electricity using wind as the fuel source is exempt from property tax and subject to the nameplate capacity tax.
+The tangible personal property used directly in the generation of electricity using solar, biomass, or landfill gas is exempt from property tax if the depreciable tangible personal property was installed on or after January 1, 2016 and has a nameplate capacity of 100 kilowatts or more.